Xing-CHEN18/Xing-CHEN18.github.io/_posts/2022-12-29-Yearly:-2022-Recording.md

 ## 2022 is the year with friends
 I truely appreciate the time that I spent with my dear friends.
 Revisiting thoes pics made me remember those beautiful moments.
 For many days and nights, we sat around, we chatted, we had fun, we celebrated for each others' acheivements, we shared the pain and frustration,..., and I deeply felt I was listened, supported, and loved.

-The year of 2022 starts with an incredible idea that two ladies decided to record a podcast and,..., they failed to do it because they could not come up with a good name for the podcast:<
+The year of 2022 starts with an incredible idea that two ladies decided to create a podcast and,..., they failed to do it because they could not come up with a good name for the podcast:<

 <p align="center">
   <img alt="img-name" src="{{ site.baseurl }}/images/combined1.jpg" height="330" width="auto">